 A: Crystal Clinic Plastic Surgeons specializes in plastic, reconstructive, cosmetic and hand surgery.
-Procedures include abdominoplasty (tummy tucks), breast surgery, eye lid surgery, face lifts, liposuction, nasal surgery, laser surgery, hand surgery, sclerotherapy for varicose veins, surgery following weight loss, skin cancer surgery, and non-invasive, office procedures like soft tissue fillers and Botox™.
+Procedures include abdominoplasty (tummy tucks), breast surgery, eye lid surgery, face lifts, liposuction, nasal surgery, laser surgery, hand surgery, surgery following weight loss, skin cancer surgery, and non-invasive, office procedures like soft tissue fillers and Botox™.
 For a complete list of procedures performed by our doctors, see our Procedure Page.

 Q. What kind of skin care products do you sell?

 A. Crystal Clinic Plastic Surgeons prescribes and sells medically-based skin care products that have been shown to be some of the most clinically effective products on the market today.
 Specifically, we carry the ObagiNu Derm System and SkinMedica products.

 Q: What are your costs?
 Will my insurance cover the costs?

 A: Your questions about our fees and payment options are always welcome.
 Since procedures vary for each patient, please schedule an appointment to discuss specific costs with one of our physicians.
 Crystal Clinic Plastic Surgeons participates in most major insurance plans, managed care organizations (HMOs and PPOs), Medicare and Medicaid.
 Specific coverages may vary, so patients are encouraged to discuss particulars with us before treatment begins.
 When insurance coverage applies, we will prepare and submit your insurance claims for you.
 For elective and uncovered procedures, we provide other payment options, including Visa, Mastercard and payment plan loans.

 For additional information or to schedule an appointment, please Contact us.

 Q: How do I choose a qualified plastic surgeon?